green-code-initiative/creedengo-wiki/README.md

 # F.A.Q

-### - I want to publish a LinkedIn post with the Ecocode account.
+### - I want to publish a LinkedIn post with the Green-Code-Initiative (Creedengo) account.
 How do I do this?

-ecoCode linkedin account is administered by the ecoCode core team.
+Green-Code-Initiative / Creedengo linkedin account is administered by the Green-Code-Initiative core team.
 In order to publish a post on this account it is necessary to perform the following actions:
 - Suggest your post to be published on the "Communication" slack channel (integrate the text and images to be published)
 - The suggester post must be validated by at least 2 people from the Core-Team
-- if the post is validated, one of the administrators of the ecoCode linkedin account will publish the post
+- if the post is validated, one of the administrators of the Green-Code-Initiative linkedin account will publish the post

 More details on [Communication](process/communication.md) wiki page